adamhgriffith-uofu/adamhgriffith_uofu.desktop/README.md

-# ansible-collection-adamhgriffith_uofu
+# Ansible Collection - adamhgriffith_uofu.desktop

-Ansible Collections in the adamhgriffith_uofu namespace.
+Documentation for the collection.